 Recent graduate, Khezia Ntomo Asamoah, completed the MPharm at the Reading School of Pharmacy in 2017 with a 2:1.
-Khezia also completed the Postgraduate Certificate in Business Administration during the summer between academic years.
+Khezia also learnt about business administration during the summer between academic years.

 Khezia would recommend the University of Reading to all prospective Pharmacy students, as she found that the friendly teachers and staff treated her like a person and not just a student.

 "Pharmacy is a great degree which opens more opportunities than one could imagine.
 The Reading School of Pharmacy course in particular does a great job of teaching not only personal skills required for communication, but also the technical skills needed in the science field.
 The breadth of the course challenges people to apply their knowledge and integrate their learning."

 The academics within the Reading School of Pharmacy have some incredible research projects, and are able to assist students with their own research for their dissertations.
 Through encouragement from the Department, Khezia also secured a placement at the pharmaceutical company Bristol-Myers Squibb.

 "The highlight of my MPharm research experience was my dissertation project, where I chose to investigate temperature differentials in twin screw dry granulation.
 I loved working on a project that challenged me and pushed me mentally.
 I was also given an opportunity to work with Bristol-Myers Squibb, giving me an insight into the pharmaceutical industry."

 Setting up students for their future careers

 Khezia had the goal of working in industry after completing the MPharm, and found the degree to have a good mix of community work and lab work.
 After her placement at Bristol-Myers Squibb, she was offered a position with them where she will begin her career in pharmaceutical research.